nbgrp/singlea/docs/bundles/jwt-fetcher.md

 ### Output

-JWT Fetcher Bundle adds to the client registration output the following data:
+The JWT Fetcher bundle adds the following data to the client registration output:

-* `payload.request.jwk` (required) — a public JWK for a request (sent) JWT signature check.
+* `payload.request.jwk` (required) — the public JWK for the request (sent) JWT signature check.
-* `payload.response.jwk` (optional) — a recipient public JWK for which a response JWT must be encrypted (if `payload.response.jwe` specified in registration data).
+* `payload.response.jwk` (optional) — the recipient public JWK, which the JWT from the response should be encrypted for (if `payload.response.jwe` specified in registration data).

 ``` yaml
 {